reverie-rs/reverie/docs/syscall-patch.md

  to the trampoline easily.

 ## Patch in a multi threaded context
-Even though `systrace` is the only tracer, it can resume any ptrace stopped tracee, so the tracees run in a multi threaded context; The *tracer* uses a pseudo read write lock to keep track of which thread entered/exited or tried to apply patch, the tracer chooses whether or not a thread should take a read/write lock based on the recoards.
+Even though `reverie` is the only tracer, it can resume any ptrace stopped tracee, so the tracees run in a multi threaded context; The *tracer* uses a pseudo read write lock to keep track of which thread entered/exited or tried to apply patch, the tracer chooses whether or not a thread should take a read/write lock based on the recoards.